 As such, with increased mitochondrial density, the body will have more energy for those working muscles (Zuhl and Kravitz, 2006) and thus the muscles will be able to work longer, helping you to experience better results and endurance.
 For example, running at high intensity for a longer period, of course, with proper breathing and recovery.

-In a study by Burgomaster et al (2008), it was found that performing HIIT with Four (4) to Six (6), Thirty (30)-seconds of maximal cycling sprints (your optimal intensity), followed by Four (4) and a half (½) minute of recovery for Three (3) times per week led to a more effective breakdown of fat and carbohydrates for fuel.
-This was due largely to an increase in mitochondria oxidative enzymes (remember, those used to make ATP).
+In a study by Burgomaster and Colleagues in 2008, it was found that performing HIIT with Four (4) to Six (6), Thirty (30)-seconds of maximal cycling sprints (your optimal intensity), followed by Four (4) and a half (½) minute of recovery for Three (3) times per week led to a more effective breakdown of fat and carbohydrates for fuel.
+This was due largely to an increase in mitochondrial oxidative enzymes (remember, those used to make ATP).

-The results of Burgomaster and colleagues’ study were likened to those who performed between Forty (40) to Sixty (60) minutes of continuous endurance of steady cycling, Five (5) days per week and at a VO2 max of Sixty-five (65%) percent.
+The results of Burgomaster and colleagues’ study were likened to those who performed between Forty (40) and sixty (60) minutes of continuous endurance of steady cycling, five (5) days per week and at a VO2 max of Sixty-five (65%) percent.

 You can read the detailed article on running and its health benefits here.
-In this article, you will also learn how to include running into your fitness routine for weight loss.
+In this article, you will also learn how to include running in your fitness routine for weight loss.

-How Many Times per week Must I Perform HIIT
+How Many Times per week must I Perform High-Intensity Interval Training?

 Illustrative Summary